 Under the Bill, platforms and online service providers won’t just be expected to act as privatised police, judge, jury, and penal system.
 They’re also expected to use all that data they will be obliged to collect to report our trespasses to the relevant authorities.
 Sometimes that will be the speech police, sometimes that will be the actual police, and sometimes it will be both.
 Sometimes it will be schools.
 Sometimes it will be the council.
 Sometimes it will be the NHS.
 Sometimes it will be the local fly-tipping hotline.
 All of it used to be called a social safety net.

-What a tidy bit of splendid entrepreneurship that will all be, keeping us safe and keeping government small.
+What a tidy bit of entrepreneurship that will all be, keeping us safe, keeping the economy growing, and keeping government small.

 But that brings us to the third factor you need to understand about this law, the government which backs it, and the modern British Conservatism that underpins it: